qwell/disclosures/README-2024-09-26-thomson-reuters-ctrack.md

 ## Details

-The vulnerability was discovered in the C-Track eFiling platform used by various courts.
 During the user registration process, the platform provides a dropdown menu for role selection.
 However, the system fails to enforce proper server-side validation on the selected role.
 By modifying the `applicationRoleId` parameter in the form data, an attacker can assign themselves any role, including privileged roles like `Clerk` (role ID `90000`).

 Specifically, an attacker would: